aeag/mask/README.md

 This plugin requires QGIS >= 2.99

-Contributors : Hugo Mercier (Oslandia - https://github.com/mhugo), Xavier Culos (Agence de l'au Adour-Garonne - https://github.com/xcaeag), Régis Haubourg (Oslandia - https://github.com/haubourg)
+Contributors : Hugo Mercier (Oslandia - https://github.com/mhugo), Xavier Culos (Agence de l'eau Adour-Garonne - https://github.com/xcaeag), Régis Haubourg (Oslandia - https://github.com/haubourg)
 Funded by Agence de l'eau Adour Garonne eau-adour-garonne.fr   https://github.com/aeag

 This program is free software ; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by   the Free Software Foundation ; either version 2 of the License, or (at your option) any later version.